 Is there still a cooler/backpack ban?

-In order to protect the residents and festival attendees, we will continue the prohibition of coolers, backpacks, cans, and bottles from the festival area.
+Yes.
+In order to protect residents and festival attendees, we will continue to prohibit coolers, backpacks, cans, and bottles from the festival area.
+Outside alcohol is also prohibited.
 None of these items will be allowed into the festival area or past any check points.
 Containers necessary for child care purposes can be admitted after a brief search by security staff.

 Will there be more security?